 Diversification in the workplace in China

-Most global companies now recognise the benefits of a workplace that champions diversity, equity and inclusion.
+Most global companies now recognise the benefits of a workplace that champions diversity, equity, and inclusion.
 Studies show that diversity often breeds creativity and innovation, and organisations with a diverse and inclusive workforce are happier and more productive.
-A recent study by the City University of Hong Kong showed 46 percent of those surveyed in Mainland China believe that diversity promotes innovation.
+A study by the City University of Hong Kong showed 46 percent of those surveyed in Mainland China believe that diversity promotes innovation.

 Safety in China